mitch-harling-PhD/Axial-translation-synnchronized-imaging/README.md

 Run using x64 in visual studio

-Add the dlls to x64 folder in bin folder
+dlls should be in debug under bin and x64 folder

 The project should be configured as a console application in visual studio